Elettrotecnica/StarSystem/Readme.md

 StarSystem allows to configure in great detail the general experimental flow described above.
-User can decide which filters, wrappers and classifiers apply to the analysis, and many parameters can be set, as the number of iteration during feature selection and number of folds for cross-validation.
+User can decide which filters, wrappers, baseline and classifiers apply to the analysis, and many parameters can be set, as the number of iteration during feature selection and number of folds for cross-validation.

 The experiment can be conducted on many different datasets at a time, which, for example, could belong to different national sport championships, or different populations of patients.

 Evaluation measure can be chosen between accuracy, [precision, recall and f-measure](https://en.wikipedia.org/wiki/Precision_and_recall).